What is Dual Credit?

 NDUS ND-Dual-Credit Tuition Scholarship

 The Dual-Credit Tuition Scholarship rewards students for completing dual-credit coursework in high school.
-Awards range from $250 to $750 depending on the number of dual-credit courses completed.
+Awards range from $250 to $750, based on the number of courses completed.
 Learn more here.

-- Have graduated from high school in this state, or a high school in a bordering state under N.D.C.C. ch.
-15.1-29; or have graduated from a nonpublic high school in a bordering state while residing with a custodial parent in this state; or have completed a program of home education under N.D.C.C. ch.
+- Graduated from a ND high school, a bordering state high school under N.D.C.C. ch.
+15.1-29, a nonpublic high school in a bordering state while living with a custodial parent in ND, or completed a home education program under N.D.C.C. ch.
 15.1-23.

-- Be enrolled in a certificate or degree program at an accredited public, private or tribal institution of higher education with a physical presence in the state.
+- Enrolled in a certificate or degree program at an accredited institution.
+The institution must be public, private, or tribal with a physical presence in the state.

-- Completed at least one semester, quarter or term at a accredited public, private or tribal institution.
+- Completed at least one semester, quarter, or term at an accredited institution.

 Bank of North Dakota